© 2019 Strange Loop

 In this presentation I'll share some of the hard lessons I've learned over the past few years, from both a development and a project management perspective.
 Topics discussed will include an overview of common accessibility problems, tools I use to validate accessibility issues, and best practices for training your team.

 Ian is an Engineering Manager based out of Toronto.
-Currently he works at BiblioCommons, where he leads the development of a multi-site WordPress application used by public libraries in over twenty cities including Chicago Public Library and Boston Public Library.
+Currently he works at BiblioCommons, where he leads the development of a multi-site WordPress application used by public libraries in over twenty cities including St. Louis, Chicago, and Boston.
 He has also had some successful side projects including gradient-animator.com, a CSS generator for animated gradients.
 In his free time he enjoys watching old movies and hopelessly cheering for local sports teams.